gregwilton/prettier-compare-cli/README.md

 config     | Path to the Prettier config file (optional) extensions | Comma separated list of extensions (optional) difftool   | The directory diff command (optional)

+Any program where the pattern `$difftool $directoryA $directoryB` will open a directory diff should work.
+Programs that output the diff to stdout won't current work as the output isn't being captured.